Flat Holography & Holographic Renormalization: Scalar Field: Interactions

 In order to compute three-point functions, bulk-to-boundary propagators are necessary building blocks as well.
-We define the bulk-to-boundary propagator $K(r, X, X')$, there $X'$ is a boundary and $(r, X)$ is a bulk point, as the limit
+We define the bulk-to-boundary propagator $K(r, X; X')$, where $X'$ is a boundary and $(r, X)$ is a bulk point, as the limit

-This bulk-boundary propagator does not take into account the antipodal identification of the source introduced in \eqref{eq:defPhiSviaoperator}.
+This bulk-to-boundary propagator does not take into account the antipodal identification of the source introduced in \eqref{eq:defPhiSviaoperator}.
 It will be useful to write $f$ as a closed form expression in terms of the Hankel function (see footnote \ref{Hankelfootnote})